A Westminster Hall debate has been scheduled for 4.30pm on 5 March on the performance of South West Water. The debate will be opened by Simon Jupp MP.

 Aside from farm support, some measures such as those on food security and fair dealing in the supply chain apply to the four nations, while the various measures in the new Part 4 have different applications.
 Measures on meeting WTO obligations also apply across the UK.
 It is reported that the Scottish Government considers these matters to be devolved so intends to withhold legislative consent.

 Farming organisations and environmental groups both broadly support the new ‘public money for public goods’ approach to future farm support schemes.
-Farmers however want food production itself to be considered a public good and for food production to be central to the Bill.
-This Bill (unlike the previous Bill) requires Ministers to have regard to the need to encourage the production of food in England, in an environmentally sustainable way.
+Farmers had however called for the previous Bill to have a greater focus on food production.
+The new Bill requires Ministers to have regard to the need to encourage the production of food in England, in an environmentally sustainable way.
 The NFU has welcomed recognition in this Bill that “food production and caring for the environment go hand-in-hand”.

-Farmers also want longer-term assurances on funding.
-The National Farmers’ Union has called for a “multi-annual budgetary framework that provides certainty for farmers and allows them to plan and invest for the future”.
-It has welcomed measures in the 2019-20 Agriculture Bill requiring the Government to publish longer-term plans.
+Farmers also wanted long-term assurances on funding.
+The National Farmers’ Union called for a “multi-annual budgetary framework that provides certainty for farmers and allows them to plan and invest for the future”.
+It has welcomed measures in the 2019-21 Agriculture Bill requiring the Government to publish longer-term plans.

 Farmers and landowners were keen for the previous Agriculture Bill to make faster progress.
-Delays in progressing that Bill led to the NFU and the Country Land and Business Association calling for a delay in introducing the new farm support approaches for at least a year (to 2022).
+Delays in progressing the legislation underpinning the new policy led, at various times, the NFU and the Country Land and Business Association to call for a delay to the agricultural transition.

 Political party views

 Opposition Parties broadly support the principle of paying farmers to provide public goods that underpins the Bill.
-Opposition Members have also criticised the failure of the previous Bill to reach the statute books
+Opposition Members have also criticised the failure of the previous Bill to reach the statute books.
+However, Labour called for commitments that food and animal welfare standards will not be reduced in future trade deals.